davidbrownell/copier-uvScaffoldingTest/README.md

 | --- | --- |
 | Via [uv](https://github.com/astral-sh/uv) | `uv add copier_uvscaffoldingtest` |
 | Via [pip](https://pip.pypa.io/en/stable/) | `pip install copier_uvscaffoldingtest` |

+### Verifying Signed Artifacts
+Artifacts are signed and validated using [py-minisign](https://github.com/x13a/py-minisign) and the public key in the file `./minisign_key.pub`.

+To verify that an artifact is valid, visit [the latest release](https://github.com/davidbrownell/copier-uvScaffoldingTest/releases/latest) and download the `.minisign` signature file that corresponds to the artifact, then run the following command, replacing `<filename>` with the name of the artifact to be verified:

+`uv run --with py-minisign python -c "import minisign; minisign.PublicKey.from_file('minisign_key.pub').verify_file('<filename>')"`

 ## Development
 Please visit [Contributing](https://github.com/davidbrownell/copier-uvScaffoldingTest/blob/main/CONTRIBUTING.md) and [Development](https://github.com/davidbrownell/copier-uvScaffoldingTest/blob/main/DEVELOPMENT.md) for information on contributing to this project.